gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    If you already followed the previous tutorial, :ref:`create-topol-label`, you can also skip this part.

     The topology file contains information about the interactions of the different atoms and molecules.
 You can download it by clicking |topol-SO4.top|.
-    Place it in the same folder as the conf.gro file.
-The topol.top file looks like that:
+    Place it in the same folder as the *conf.gro* file.
+The *topol.top* file looks like that:

 .. |topol-SO4.top| raw:: html